Crimson-backed Tanagers

 Description

 The males have a bright crimson back along with a white lower mandible (bill).
-The plumage of the females and juveniles are a rich brown.
+The plumage of the females and juveniles is a rich brown.

 Gordon Ramel